liluacrobat/MicroDynamics/README.md

     -- lambda
          Regularization parameter for inverse graph embedding
     -- col_label
-         The Column of the clinical information used for feature selection
+         The column of the clinical information used for feature selection
 ```
-The parameters employed by DDRTree can be tuned using elbow method.
+The parameters employed by DDRTree is tuned by using the elbow method.
 ```
 [var_opt, CurveLength, Error_mse] = script_elbow_DDRTree(Feature_Table, params)
 ```